Arkansas judge: Court to hear 19 adoption scheme cases

 FAYETTEVILLE, Ark.
-(AP) - An Arkansas judge says his court will decide individual outcomes in 19 adoption cases involving an Arizona official accused of human smuggling.
+(AP) - An Arkansas judge ruled Friday that the court will decide individual outcomes to 19 statewide adoption cases against an Arizona elected official accused of human trafficking.

+Paul Petersen, a Republican county assessor in Arizona, was arrested Tuesday for running what authorities call a human smuggling scheme.
+He’s accused of paying thousands of dollars to pregnant women from the Marshall Islands to travel to the U.S., where they were crammed into houses to await giving birth for adoption.

-Paul Petersen, a Republican assessor of an Arizona county, was arrested Tuesday and charged with human smuggling, sale of a child, fraud, forgery and conspiracy to commit money laundering in Utah, Arizona and Arkansas.
+He was charged with human smuggling, sale of a child, fraud, forgery and conspiracy to commit money laundering in Utah, Arizona and Arkansas.
+Petersen faces 62 charges that span about three years and involve nearly 75 adoptions.

-Prosecutors say 44-year-old Petersen paid thousands of dollars to pregnant women from the Marshall Islands to travel to the U.S. and give birth for adoption.

-The Northwest Arkansas Democrat-Gazette reports that Washington County Circuit Court Judge Doug Martin ordered Friday that statewide adoption cases against Petersen will be decided in his court.
+Washington County Circuit Court Judge Doug Martin ordered during the emergency hearing that all statewide adoption cases against Petersen will be decided in his court, the Northwest Arkansas Democrat-Gazette reported.
+Martin also ordered that the court will take control of all other pending adoptions at Petersen’s law firm, which represented the birth mothers.
+Fayetteville attorney Andrea McCurdy is now representing all the birth mothers.

-Petersen’s attorney said Tuesday that his client’s actions are “proper business practices.”
+In Arkansas, it wasn’t uncommon to find a dozen Marshallese mothers on the verge of giving birth in one house, said Duane Kees, the U.S. attorney for the western district of Arkansas.

+“Many of these mothers described their ordeal as being treated like property,” Kees said.
+“Make no mistake: this case is the purest form of human trafficking.”

 Information from: Northwest Arkansas Democrat-Gazette, http://www.nwaonline.com